Info on LLC: Everything You Need to Know

 If you are an LLC member, you will need to make quarterly tax payments to the IRS and file an informational Form 1065, which along with Schedule K-1, describes each member's portion of the business so they can correctly report their share of profits and losses on their personal income tax form.

 If you need help with more info on LLCs, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.